-User ID: Password: OSCI ID. i asswoia.
+User ID: Password:

 RCCD Email

 Access your RCCD email account immediately and check it daily so that you don't miss important notices!
 See Step 3 in this publication for more information.

 Personal email addresses will not be used by RCCD.
 Your RCCD account is the ONLY approved method of formal communication from the District to the student.